BSM-16/simple_chat_bot/README.md

 Install the necessary dependencies

-If you want a new soule to the chatbot delete the /Bdatabase.db/B and start training it from the start
+If you want a new soule to the chatbot delete the database.db and start training it from the start